 Vancouver to Banff Drive – The Shortest Route

-This route is almost entirely on the Trans Canada Highway, also known as Highway #1.
+Driving Vancouver to Banff on this route is almost entirely on the Trans Canada Highway, also known as Highway #1.
 Once you’re on Highway #1, expect quite a lot of traffic coming out of Vancouver.
 I recommend leaving before 1pm if you’re traveling on a weekday, as Vancouver rush hour traffic will slow you down after 1pm.

-Soon you’ll reach Hope, the point at which the different routes to Banff diverge.
+If you’re wondering how far from Vancouver to Banff on this route, this will soon become clear when you reach Hope, the point at which the different routes to Banff diverge.
 For this route, choose Highway #5, also known as the Coquihalla Highway, and begin your journey north.

 Coquihalla Canyon Provincial Park (157 km)

-This is a great stop at the start of the Coquihalla Highway, and is home to the famous Othello tunnels.
+Coquihalla Canyon Provincial Park is a great stop at the start of the Coquihalla Highway, and is home to the famous Othello tunnels.
 These tunnels are old train tunnels and bridges cutting through the solid granite of the mountains and passing over the raging Coquihalla River.

 The trail is 3.5 kilometres, just long enough for a memorable adventure.
 This is a pet-friendly area, is wheelchair accessible and has public toilets and picnic tables.